hayper007/database-filter/README.md

 * `DATABASE_NAME`: Name of the database in [mongoDB](https://www.mongodb.com).
 For more help watch this [video](https://youtu.be/1G1XwEOnxxo)
 * `LOG_CHANNEL` : A channel to log the activities of bot.
 Make sure bot is an admin in the channel.
 ### Optional Variables
-* `PICS`: Telegraph links of images to show in start message.( Multiple images can be used separated by space )
+* `PICS`: Telegraph links of images to show in start message.( Multiple images can be used seperated by space )
-* `FILE_STORE_CHANNEL`: Channel from were file store links of posts should be made.Separate multiple IDs by space
 * Check [info.py](https://github.com/EvamariaTG/evamaria/blob/master/info.py) for more